 “They can be,” Eligos admitted.
 "Any gladiator who yields is supposed to be spared.
 Any who ignore an offer of surrender and attack are immediately disqualified.”

 The rogue was unconvinced.
 “So you think we should volunteer to join the games, in which death is a definitive possibility and the person calling all the shots wants us dead.
 Does anyone else think that sounds a little like walking up to his nice shiny guillotine and placing our heads in it for him?”

 Eligos conceded the point with a gesture of his hand.
 “It is not without risk, of course.”

 “If that gets us close enough to burn his guillotine down, I’m still for it,” said Liberty.

 Drake nodded.
 “Well, why not?
-We walked into a cult cavern knowing that death was a definitive possibility and the person calling all the shots wants us dead.
+We walked into a cult cavern knowing that death was a definitive possibility and the person calling all the shots wanted us dead.
 Same with a lizard camp, etc. This just gets us more crowd cheers.”

 “In those instances we had the element of surprise and didn’t give them plenty of time to control the situation and come up with the perfect way to deal with us,” insisted Xan.

 Drake considered for a moment.
-“I don’t know, I’d say walking into a den of dopplegangers had us at quite the disadvantage… And that tentacle man sure was expecting us.”
+"I don’t know, I’d say walking into a den of dopplegangers had us at quite the disadvantage … and that tentacle man sure was expecting us.”